hackrack/javascript/week_1/d4/notes/arrays.md

 'Hey, whats up?
 Hello'
 ```

-The opposite of that is `Array.prototype.join(separator)`.
+The opposite of `string.split(separator)` is `array.join(separator)`.
 This array method joins an array into a string where array elements are concatenated by the `separator`.
 If no separator is specified, array elements are joined by a comma.
 If an element is undefined or null, it is converted to an empty string.
 Like `split()`, `join()` does not change the original array.

 Try it out in your REPL: